 .jpg)

-The stainless steel of a Type 1 hood feels cold to the touch.
+The stainless steel of a commercial kitchen hood feels cold to the eye and the touch.
 It is heavy, industrial, and utterly unforgiving.
 To a patron, it is invisible.
 To a restaurateur, it is the single most expensive piece of furniture they will never sit on.

 In 2026, the cost of a restaurant build-out in Chicago does not start with the banquettes or the lighting fixtures.
 It starts here.
-It starts with the ventilation, the grease trap buried three feet under the slab, and the three-phase power upgrade required to run the combi ovens.
+It starts with the ventilation, the underground plumbing and grease trap buried three feet under the slab, and the three-phase power upgrade required to run the combi ovens.

 We see the same spreadsheet every week.
 A hopeful restaurateur brings us a pro forma based on national averages or numbers from a blog post written three years ago.
 They budget $250 per square foot.
 They expect a twelve-week timeline.
-They are wrong.
+They usually are wrong, because they're misinformed.

 This gap between expectation and reality is not a failure of optimism.
 It is a failure of data.
-Real construction numbers are rarely published because they are uncomfortable.
-We prefer uncomfortable truth over comfortable debt.
+Real construction numbers are rarely published because they are both uncomfortable, and variable from project to project.
+We prefer uncomfortable truth over uncomfortable debt.
 Here is what it actually costs to build a restaurant in this city right now.

 The hospitality industry runs on thin margins and high dreams.
 This makes it susceptible to the "low bid" fallacy.
-A general contractor looks at a set of preliminary drawings and offers a number that fits the client's loan structure.
+A general contractor looks at a set of preliminary drawings and offers a number that fits the client's loan structure or pocket book.
 Everyone smiles.
 The lease is signed.

 The reality of hospitality & restaurant build-outs in Chicago is dictated by the city's specific, rigid infrastructure requirements.
 Unlike a retail shop or an office, a restaurant is a living machine.
 It consumes massive amounts of energy and water.
 It produces heat, smoke, and waste.
 Managing those inputs and outputs accounts for nearly 40% of your total construction budget before a single tile is laid.